nguyentumine/AIO-Boot/AIO/Tools/wimlib32/README.WINDOWS.txt

   * Very short batch scripts (e.g. wimapply.cmd) which are shortcuts to the corresponding wimlib-imagex commands (e.g. `wimlib-imagex apply').

+  * The library itself in DLL format (libwim-15.dll).  wimlib-imagex.exe
+    requires this to run.

   * The documentation, including this file, the generic README.txt, and PDF documentation for wimlib-imagex in the 'doc' directory.

-  * The library itself (libwim-15.dll).
-The C header wimlib.h is not included; download the source if you want it.

   * License files for all software included.
 These are all free software licenses.
 COPYING.txt is the main license, and it refers to COPYING.GPLv3.txt and COPYING.LGPLv3.txt.
 The other licenses are for third-party software included in the library.

+  * Development files in the 'devel' directory.
+These are only needed if you are developing C or C++ applications that use wimlib.

 Note that there are separate ZIP files for 32-bit (i686) and 64-bit (x86_64)
 binaries.
 They are both fully supported, but you should prefer the 64-bit